 St Helens is 30 minutes away from Ventnor.
 Follow Field Lane to Upper Green Road/B3330 and continue on the B road for 1.4 miles, then turn left onto Rowborough Lane/A3055.
 Again, stick to the A road until you reach Newport Road/A3056 – turn right onto this road and follow the A road across two roundabouts.
 On the third, take the first exit onto Ventnor Road.
 When you reach Whiteley Bank, take the second exit onto St John’s Road/B3327 and follow the B road until you arrive at Ventnor.

-Where to park in Ventnor
+Parking in Ventnor

 Parking shouldn’t be an issue in Ventnor, as there are several long stay car parks scattered around the town.
 We’ve listed their names below so you find one easily when you arrive.